President of the United States: Circumvention of authority

-Controversial measures have sometimes been taken short of removal to deal with perceived recklessness on the part of the President, or with a long-term disability.
-In some cases, staff have intentionally failed to deliver messages to or from the President, typically to avoid executing or promoting the President to write certain orders.
-This has ranged from Richard Nixon's Chief of Staff not transmitting orders to the Cabinet due to the President's heavy drinking, to staff removing memos from Donald Trump's desk.
+Controversial measures have sometimes been taken short of removal to deal with perceived recklessness on the part of the president, or with a long-term disability.
+In some cases, staff have intentionally failed to deliver messages to or from the president, typically to avoid executing or promoting the president to write certain orders.
+This has ranged from Richard Nixon's Chief of Staff not transmitting orders to the Cabinet due to the president's heavy drinking, to staff removing memos from Donald Trump's desk.
 Decades before the Twenty-fifth Amendment, in 1919, President Woodrow Wilson had a stroke that left him partly incapacitated.
-First lady Edith Wilson kept this condition a secret from the public for a while, and controversially became the sole gatekeeper for access to the President (aside from his doctor), assisting him with paperwork and deciding which information was "important" enough to share with him.
+First lady Edith Wilson kept this condition a secret from the public for a while, and controversially became the sole gatekeeper for access to the president (aside from his doctor), assisting him with paperwork and deciding which information was "important" enough to share with him.

 Compensation

-Since 2001, the president's annual salary has been $400,000, along with a: $50,000 expense allowance; $100,000 nontaxable travel account, and $19,000 entertainment account.
+Since 2001, the president's annual salary has been $400,000, along with a $50,000 expense allowance; a $100,000 nontaxable travel account; and a $19,000 entertainment account.
 The president's salary is set by Congress, and under Article II, Section 1, Clause 7 of the Constitution, any increase or reduction in presidential salary cannot take effect before the next presidential term of office.

 Residence

-The White House in Washington, D.C. is the official residence of the president.
+The Executive Residence of the White House in Washington, D.C., is the official residence of the president.
 The site was selected by George Washington, and the cornerstone was laid in 1792.
-Every president since John Adams (in 1800) has lived there.
+Every president since John Adams in 1800 has lived there.
 At various times in U.S. history, it has been known as the "President's Palace", the "President's House", and the "Executive Mansion".
 Theodore Roosevelt officially gave the White House its current name in 1901.
 The federal government pays for state dinners and other official functions, but the president pays for personal, family, and guest dry cleaning and food.

 Camp David, officially titled Naval Support Facility Thurmont, a mountain-based military camp in Frederick County, Maryland, is the president's country residence.
 A place of solitude and tranquility, the site has been used extensively to host foreign dignitaries since the 1940s.